cpina/ace-it-presentation/contents-python-django-en.md

 ## License
 ![CreativeCommons](external/creative-commons.png)

-Esta obra está bajo [Licencia Creative Commons Atribución-CompartirIgual 4.0 Internacional](https://creativecommons.org/licenses/by-sa/4.0/).
+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Slides
 Slides have been written using Markdown and rendered using remarkjs (https://remarkjs.com)